Everything you need to know as Sunderland close in on Jack Clarke swoop

-At Sunderland's Portugal training camp there will later be a very welcome reunion.
+At Sunderland's Portugal training camp there was today a very welcome reunion.

 Jack Clarke was spotted in full training kit at Leeds Bradford Airport on Saturday morning after the Black Cats reached an agreement for Spurs to bring him back to Wearside.

-Significantly, the agreement is for a permanent deal.
-Clarke is expected to sign a long-term deal.
+Significantly, the agreement is for a permanent transfer.
+Clarke has signed a long-term deal.

 Most Popular